briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     2. _(2)_ If a person being arrested for a violation of subsection (a)(2) of this section promptly produces a valid concealed handgun license, and if at the time of the violation the person was not knowingly in a place described in division (B) of Ohio R.C.
-2923.126, the officer shall not arrest the person for a violation of that subsection.
+[2923.126][ORC Section 2923.126], the officer shall not arrest the person for a violation of that subsection.
 If the person is not able to promptly produce any concealed handgun license and if the person is not in a place described in that section, the officer may arrest the person for a violation of that subsection, and the offender shall be punished as follows:

         1. _(A)_ The offender shall be guilty of a minor misdemeanor if both of the following apply: